NHS England Primary Care Prescribing Guidance

 NHSCC and NHS England noted that while many doctors and other prescribers are no longer prescribing these 18 medicines for patients, the evidence shows that there is variation across the country.

-Following consideration of the responses to the consultation, NHS England issued guidance to GPs and CCGs on 30 November 2017 following Board agreement to “remove ineffective, unsafe and low clinical value treatments, such as some dietary supplements herbal treatments and homeopathy, and restricting the use of a further 11, saving up to £141 million a year.”
+Following consideration of the responses to the consultation, NHS England issued Items which should not routinely be prescribed in primary care: Guidance for CCGs to GPs and CCGs on 30th November 2017 following Board agreement to “remove ineffective, unsafe and low clinical value treatments, such as some dietary supplements herbal treatments and homeopathy, and restricting the use of a further 11, saving up to £141 million a year.”

 A joint clinical working group considered the responses to the consultation and agreed that the recommendations for the 18 products consulted on should either remain unchanged (13 products outlined below) or be modified or clarified in five cases (Liothyronine, Travel Vaccines, Lidocaine Plasters and Immediate Release Fentanyl).